cyclops-ui/cyclops/web/blog/2024-02-08-OS-problematic/index.md

 ![GitHub stars](../../static/img/github-stars.gif)

-Before we start, we would love it if you starred our [open-source repository](https://github.com/cyclops-ui/cyclops) and helped us get our tool in front of other developers ⭐
+Before we start, we would love it if you starred our [open-source repository](https://github.com/cyclops-ui/cyclops) and help us get our tool in front of other developers ⭐ <br/>
+(The irony is not lost on us here... 😄)

 ## ExpressJS